-Easexp Settings Backup (ExSB) is a tool to back up, restore and sync Windows system settings such as date time, formats, wallpaper, colors, taskbar, group policy, firewall rules, disabled services, tasks, events...and the settings of popular programs such as Office, Firefox, Edge, Chrome etc.
+Easexp Settings Backup (ExSB) is a tool to back up, restore and sync Windows system settings such as date time, formats, wallpaper, colors, taskbar, group policy, firewall rules, disabled services, tasks, events etc., and the settings of popular programs such as Office, Firefox, Edge, Chrome and so on.

 See ExSB home page for more information.